Award Winning Specialist Clinic

 It is important that you receive your treatment via a highly trained practitioner to mitigate these risks.

-What causes the tired tear trough look?
+What causes tired-looking tear troughs?

 The majority of patients seeking tear trough filler have the same complaint: they feel as if they always look tired because of indented shadows under the eyes – no matter how much sleep they get, water they drink or how many expensive eye serums they use.